Scarabaeus1031/NEXAH/README.md

 > It does not detect collapse.
 > It detects the structure that leads to it.

-This behavior is not a one-off observation.
-It is reproducible:

 ---

 ### 📊 Results (Lorenz Demo)

-Across repeated runs, the structural signal shows consistent behavior:
+Across repeated runs:

 - peak count remains stable (~45–55 per run)
-- peaks cluster in specific regions of the attractor
+- peaks cluster in specific regions
-- transition patterns are reproducible across runs
+- transition patterns are reproducible

-Example (single run):
+Example:

 - Max risk: 1.000
 - Mean risk: 0.025